Media

 Description

 The delta flower scarab got its name from the bright yellow triangle on its pronotum (“delta” is the Greek letter that’s a triangle).
-The yellow pattern might help protect it, since the beetle resembles a stinging wasp.
+The yellow marks resemble the patterning on several types of bees or wasps (which can sting), so it might help protect this beetle from predation.

 Learn more about this and other scarab beetles on their group page.